connellw/ConnellwBlog/_drafts/dont-need-logging-code.md

 But should you?
 I'd actually say, probably not.
 We still haven't addressed problem #7 yet - the log and rethrow anti-pattern.

-In my opinion, logging all these verbose lines feels old-fashioned.
+In my opinion, logging all these verbose "this is where I got to" lines feels old-fashioned.
 I tend to write web applications, not console applications.
 My error details will be returned to my API when using a development environment.
 For trace information, we have debuggers nowadays.
 The scale we work at in production might mean such verbose logging is impractical anyway.

 Instead, I'd prefer **one log line per request scope**, whether that's an HTTP request into my application, pulling a message from a bus, or handling a scheduled job.
+I sometimes add logs for other integration points such as database or external HTTP calls when necessary.

-Only log when the processing has finished, ensuring relevant information about the request and whether it was successful is included.
-I don't need an "about to do a thing" line at the start.
-I only ever find these are needed for one of two reasons:
+Only log **after the processing has finished**, ensuring relevant information about the request, the response, and any exception info are included.
+No need for the "about to do a thing" lines.

-1. To time how long something takes.
-Just time it within the application and add an `elapsed_time` property to line at the end to achieve the same thing.

-2. To debug scenarios where the starting line is logged but not the end.
-This is normally because:
-    - An exception was thrown or something happened to divert the control flow away from logging the ending line.
-Use a `finally` block.
-    - You're stuck in an infinite loop somewhere.
-You could log a timeout for the request here.
-    - Your application has totally crashed.
-This is a real edge case.

-There may be a little value in covering the edge cases, but in my opinion, it's not worth the trade-off.
+There may be a little value in logging everything between, but in my opinion, it's rarely worth the trade-off.
 I prefer cleaner code, cleaner tests and cleaner logs.
 If ever I feel I need detailed trace information, I can still use the logs I have to recreate a request locally or write a failing test.